3 Ways to Meet Your Financial New Year's Resolutions

 The new year is a popular time to re-evaluate things and make new goals, and finances are a popular subject of these goals.
 Where many military families get stuck is turning those goals into reality.

-As you set up your financial plans for 2022, use these tips to keep your plans in action.
+As you set up your financial plans for the coming year, use these tips to keep your plans in action.

 1) Allocate That Extra Money Automatically